 The City concurs that development of the subject site with a proposed single family home and associated improvements may not occur without impacting the type 2 watercourse and category III wetland.

 The applicant has failed to demonstrate that the property owner has lost economic value as a result of the application of critical area regulations.
 The subject property was acquired for a sale price of $32,094 in September 2014 (Exhibit 15).
-The applicant has indicated that the applicant is aware of past efforts to build a single family home on the subject site (Exhibit 16).
+The applicant is aware of past efforts to build a single family home on the subject site (Exhibit 16).
 Public comment (Exhibit 6.a.) indicates that the applicant met with adjacent neighbors and indicated that a home could be built while addressing neighbor’s concerns.
 Consequently the City concludes that the sale price of the property reflects the property owner’s awareness of past permit efforts on the subject site and property owner’s reasonable business expectations in acquiring the property.

 Economic value from the property may have been obtained through the granting of easements and past activity.
 For example, in 2007 the City acquired an easement (Exhibit 17) from the previous property owner, for “…valuable consideration, the receipt of which is hereby acknowledged,…”.
 A side sewer easement was also granted in April of 1978 (recording number 7804100820).